-As parents, there can be many reasons we don’t get enough sleep.
-Many of us have packed schedules, and some may be experiencing lifestyle changes as a result of the COVID-19 pandemic.
+As parents, there are many reasons we don’t get enough sleep.
+Many of us have packed schedules, and may be experiencing lifestyle changes as a result of the COVID-19 pandemic.
 It’s important to know that we deserve a good night’s rest!
-To promote healthy sleep habits in the home, the first step is to reflect on your own sleep habits.
-Keep reading for tips on this!
+To promote healthy sleep habits in the home, the first step is to reflect on your own sleep.

 - Growth and development

 The Canadian 24 Hour Movement Guidelines for Children and Youth suggest that children ages 5-13 years old sleep 9 to 11 hours each night.

 Here are a few tips to encourage healthy sleep habits.
 Remember that we all have different preferences, and some people need more sleep than others.
 It’s up to you to decide what works best for your family.

 - Set clear expectations around bed time.
 Encourage each family member to have their own bedtime routine and go to bed and wake up at the same time each day.
 This means doing the same thing every night, in the same order.
 Following a bedtime routine encourages the body to relax and release hormones that help with sleep.

 - Consider the environment.
 The physical environment includes lighting, noise, temperature, and ambience.
 Help your child by making the room dark, or ask them if they’d like to try wearing a sleep mask.
 Some kids might also benefit from headphones with relaxing music, audiobooks, or white noise to block external sound.
 Keep the bedroom cool at night to promote sleep.